openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

   "pro1.zoo" = "./test/pro1/pro1.zoo.cjo"
 ```

-When the above fields are not used in `cjpm.toml`, they default to empty (for paths, the default is the directory where the configuration file is located).
+When the above fields are not used in `cjpm.toml`, they default to empty (for paths, the default is the path where the configuration file is located).

 ### "cjc-version"

-The minimum required version of the Cangjie compiler, which must be compatible with the current environment version to execute.
+The minimum version requirement for the Cangjie compiler, which must be compatible with the current environment version to execute.
 A valid Cangjie version number consists of three segments of numbers separated by `.`, each being a natural number without redundant prefix `0`.
 For example:

 - `1.0.0` is a valid version number;
 - `1.00.0` is not a valid version number because `00` contains a redundant prefix `0`;